First Nation Land Management Resource Centre

 • Milestone and financial reporting

-Through the implementation of the Framework Agreement, Canada and First Nations are making practical, meaningful progress towards reconciliation through the elimination of the colonial Indian Act lands restrictions by establishing community-created land codes.
-Land codes are enhancing law making, enforcement, planning, and environmental management and the protection of reserve lands, as well as creating better regulatory circumstances for stable economic development.
-Land codes are also expanding on modern systems of lands governance and have resulted in the removal of federal government-related bureaucratic processes in favour of more appropriate local and timely decision-making.
+Through the implementation of the Framework Agreement, Canada and First Nations are making practical, meaningful progress toward reconciliation through the elimination of the colonial Indian Act lands restrictions by establishing community-created land codes.
+Land codes enhance law-making, enforcement, planning, and environmental management and the protection of reserve lands, as well as creating better regulatory circumstances for stable economic development.
+Land codes are also expanding on modern systems of land governance and have resulted in the removal of federal government-related bureaucratic processes in favour of more appropriate local and timely decision-making.

 For up-to-date information on the First Nations who have ratified the Framework Agreement and enacted their own land codes, or for those who are in the land code development phase, please visit our Signatory First Nation page.

-Currently over 50 interested First Nations are also exploring the option of becoming involved in the Framework Agreement.
-Over one third of First Nations in Canada are involved in the Framework Agreement process.
-The LAB and Resource Centre hope to expand efforts in support of the growing numbers of First Nations that continue to seek effective and proven remedies to the colonial restrictions of the Indian Act.
+Currently, over 40 interested First Nations are also exploring the option of becoming involved in the Framework Agreement.
+Over one-third of First Nations in Canada are involved in the Framework Agreement process.
+The LAB and RC hope to expand efforts in support of the growing number of First Nations that continue to seek effective and proven remedies to the colonial restrictions of the Indian Act.

 CLICK HERE for more information on the Framework Agreement on First Nation Land Management